 Alger also LOVED the dog.
 He followed us all around the property, sometimes finding us by scent.
-Even more amazing is that as Dax aged, Alger took up watch, growling if he heard something he didn't like.
+Even more amazing is that as Dax aged, Alger took up the job, guarding me and growling if he heard something.

-Otherwise, the little guy was a riot to have around, exhibiting "Algility" doing loops around tree branches as small across as one inch, just for fun.
+Otherwise, the little guy was a riot to have around, exhibiting "Algility" doing loops around tree branches as small as an inch, just for fun.
 As for the rats, mice, and even rabbits, he helped a bunch.
 With gophers, not so much, although he did get a few.
-After six years, he just disappeared, probably in the maw of a coyote.
+After six years, he just disappeared, probably due to coyotes.